During our 10 years on the road, we’ve found some of the cheapest places to live in the world, while enjoying an amazing lifestyle.

 There’s just something about Bulgaria.
 Perhaps it’s because the locals are so ailak (a Plovdivian word for chilled out), or maybe it’s the fact that the vineyards here produce some of the best wine we’ve ever tasted.
 Whatever it is, we really didn’t want to leave Bulgaria.

-One of the things we loved most about Bulgaria is that, while the wages aren’t particularly high compared to other European countries, the cost of living is so low that most Bulgarians are able to afford a pretty great life and you often see them out for lunch and dinner because the restaurants and bars are so affordable.
+One of the things we loved most about Bulgaria is that, while the wages aren’t particularly high compared to other European countries, the cost of living is low.
+This means that most Bulgarians are able to afford a pretty great life and you often see them out for lunch and dinner because the restaurants and bars are so affordable.

 We also considered moving to Plovdiv for a temporary base last year and when shopping around for apartments, we were amazed at the value for money.
 Depending on where you choose to live, there are plenty of apartments in Plovdiv for under $500 on Airbnb.